|

 in her new life.
 I must let her go

-But then a familiar voice drifted through his consciousnessGimlisaying,
+But then a familiar voice entered his mindGimlisaying,

 "No, lad, nodo not give up!"
 And another voiceBerrynsaying,